SimpleCloud Controller

 If you want every server to run in Docker, you can use the server-host-docker droplet.

-Crash handling
+Crash Handling

-That also means, you can restart the controller at any time.
+This also means, you can restart the controller at any time.
 The controller will automatically detect all running servers and server groups and update the database accordingly.

-Please make sure to check the logs of the controller if it crashes.
+Please make sure to check the logs of the controller when it crashes.
 The logs will tell you why the controller crashed and how to fix it.
 If you can't fix the problem, please join our Discord and report it there.

-Controller vs v2 manager
+Controller vs v2 Manager

 But like the old v2 Manager, the controller is the heart of SimpleCloud.
 Without the controller, SimpleCloud would not work and at the moment there is no way to run multiple controllers at the same time.